robertoandino/web-sprint-challenge-intro-to-react/README.md

 Here's the tricky thing: each character fetched using Endpoint A has a "homeworld" property, but the value of this property is not the name of the planet but its ID instead.
 This means you must use the data obtained from Endpoint B to obtain the missing piece of information about each character: the name of their home world.

-For fetching, you can optionally use `Promise.all` to handle the requests.
+For fetching, you can optionally use `Promise.all` to handle thee requests.
 We do not need the data from request A in order to _start_ request B, so the requests can happen concurrently instead of back-to-back. **This will make the app feel faster** to the user!

 Once you have the responses from Endpoints A and B stored inside variables, check that they match what you saw in Postman, and then **use your JavaScript skills to combine the two lists into a single data structure** that is comfortable to work with.
 There may be some array methods that can help with this...Ideally, it would look something like this: